DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 - make a successful application
 - prepare for your interview

-Get your dedicated adviser (THIS IS A BUTTON)
+<a href="https://adviser-getintoteaching.education.gov.uk/" class="button">Get your dedicated adviser</a>

 ##Get personalised guidance in your inbox

 We can help you get into the classroom with guidance tailored to you, including how to:

-- learn mor eabout waht teaching is really like
+- learn more about what teaching is really like
 - find funding to train
 - get one-to-one support
 - read advice from trainees or newly qualified teachers